FOR SALE SIGNS

 The Columbia Association, Inc. (CA) is not a Planned Unit Development (PUD) but is a community-controlled, private, non-profit service corporation.

 Please note that the Long Reach Community Association, Inc. does not assess homeowner’s association dues of any sort against residents of the Village of Long Reach, does not own any property and does not possess a master insurance policy.
 Fees are assessed by the Columbia Association and may also be assessed by a condominium or townhouse association.
-You can contact the Columbia Association on 410-715-3000 for more information and answers to your other questions.
+For information regarding Columbia Association assessment, visit columbiaassociation.org/annual-charge/.
 If the property is a townhouse or condominium in Long Reach, please call or e-mail us for the appropriate contact information.
 We also have a list of the townhouse and condo associations here: Townhouse & Condo Associations

 Click below to view the Realtor’s Guide to CA and the Villages.